wendydiwang/hw1/Final project/ReadME.md

 I need to buld a small scale of the city with lights that contraled by light resistor, distance sensor and interactived with mini cars.
 Ideally I will also need a display to show the data that from those sensors.
 For the data, I need to design the visualization to reflect the traffic.The scale of the city will be based on CCA SF campus in 5 blocks, included freeways, living neighborhood and working neighborhood.

+ I have 6 weeks and 5 classes for this project before it's due.(April 27) the next week

+ Thursday, March 16, 2017
+ Start working: Research, mock-ups, test ideas and concepts
+Research:
+ 1.Find the code for arduino that make multiple tasks 2.Related sensors and order it.
+ (I have 5 distance sensors and 10 light resistors, if every block need 4 lights I will need 100 sensors. if every sensor control 4 lights I will need 20 sensors....so expensive! ).
+ 3.The material I may use.

+ mock-ups:
+ test with 10 lights on 5 senses, see how is the effect.

+ Decide the size of this prototype.

+ Spring Break: Thursday, March 22, 2017
+ Research, build mock-ups, test ideas and concepts

+ Thursday, March 30,
+ test, repair, iterate. make working mock-up

+ Thursday, April 6, 2017
+ Debug and refine mockup, start on prototype

+ Thursday, April 13, 2017
+ Passover: work week

+ Thursday, April 21, 2017
+ The last class to refine it.